Category - Resource Library

 Oregon Tilth recognizes the importance of food quality as a core value of organic farming.
 The Organic Center’s State of Science Review (2005) highlights how organic practices may elevate antioxidant and polyphenol levels in foods – compounds linked to plant resilience, better flavor, longer shelf life, and potential human health benefits.
 Research shows that antioxidants … Continued

 The Organic Center examines through a review of literature and data, claims and controversies around pesticide residues found on organic crops, use of natural pesticides and overall risk of exposure to synthetic pesticides.
+To learn more, check out the Organic Center’s publications below:

 What To Know About The National Organic Certification Cost Share Program (OCCSP) Certified organic farms and businesses can get reimbursed up to 75% (up to $750 per scope) for their annual organic certification costs through the Organic Certification Cost Share Program.
 Funding is available through 2031.
 Eligible operators must apply through their local Farm Service … Continued